I spent the afternoon testing out the Camp Chef Tahoe 3 Burner Stove for use as an outdoor canning stove.

 Set up was super easy.

-I did a video of my husband unpacking and setting up the stove.
+I did a video of my husband unpacking and setting this up.
 It is incredibly easy. all you have to do is place the legs and attach the regulator.
 Light it up! start cooking!
 Less than 7 minutes.
 (There are two videos on this page.
 I have a full review video below this one!)

 How I’ve used the Camp Chef Stove